 Cat is E-RYT 500 registered and has studied with many gifted teachers including Bernie Clark (Yin), Seane Corn (Vinyasa), Maria Garre (Ayurveda), Anodea Judith (Chakra) and Abrah Arneson (Reiki and Herbal Medicine).

-This course is open to those who have completed our 30-hour Yin Yoga foundational training or a similar program.
+This course is open to those who have completed our 30-hour Yin Yoga foundational training or similar program or have a consistent Yin Yoga practice or other relevant movement training and/or experience.

 For 200 hour certified Yoga Teachers this course provides CEUs with Yoga Alliance.
 This course is also part of our Yoga Alliance 300 Hour Hatha Yoga Teacher Training.